Poland

 Administrative division into regions

-Country features
+Country Features

-Poland is washed by the seas: Baltic Sea.
+Poland is washed by seas: Baltic Sea.

-Poland owns the islands: Usedom, Volin, Sobeshevo.
+Poland owns the islands: Usedom, Wolin, Sobieszewo.

-Mountains within the country: Lynx, Snow.
+Mountains within the country: Bobcats, Snowy.

 Discussions on country characteristics